 Scientists aren’t 100 percent sure, but they’ve identified some factors that increase the likelihood of experiencing it:

-The easiest way to avoid getting narced is to limit your diving depth to 30m/98ft or shallower – especially if you’re feeling tired, anxious or had quite a bit to drink the night before.
-The PADI Deep Diver Specialty course will teach you how to identify and prevent nitrogen narcosis and many other helpful things.
+The easiest way to avoid getting narced is to limit your diving depth to 30m/98ft or shallower – especially if you’re feeling tired or anxious.
+The PADI Deep Diver Specialty course will teach you how to identify and prevent nitrogen narcosis among many other helpful things.